DEV Community

 Enter fullscreen mode Exit fullscreen mode

-Step 2: The Condition for Exiting the Program
+Step 2: Condition for exiting the program

-But note that at this point, the program can repeatedly ask for input, but it will keep asking forever and will never exit.
-Logically, after the user guesses correctly and the program prints the message, it should stop asking.
-This is where the keyword break, which is used to exit the loop, is needed.
-Just put it after the Ordering::Equal branch (the concept of branches was explained in the previous article, so it will not be repeated here).
-Remember: if you want to execute multiple lines of code in one branch, you need to wrap the code block in {}.
+However, note that although this gives us repeated prompting, the program will keep asking forever and never exit.
+Logically, once the user guesses correctly and the program prints the congratulatory message, it should stop asking.
+This is where the keyword break for breaking out of a loop is needed.
+Put it after the Ordering::Equal arm (the concept of arms was explained in the previous article, so I will not repeat it here).
+Also remember that if an arm needs to execute multiple lines of code, wrap the code block in {}.

 Ordering::Less => println!("Too small"),